One of the first things you hear about when you begin blogging is that you need to start collecting emails ASAP.

 Scroll mats and banners are far more effective and far less harmful to the user experience.

-The above methods are all ways to capture leads on your blog and in your blog posts.
+The above methods are all ways to capture leads on your blog and in your posts.

 Landing pages are very customizable and provide you with more real estate to convince the reader to give up their email address, making them highly effective.

-We link these landing pages to our blog banners, in our YouTube videos, and straight from Pinterest pins.
+We link these landing pages throughout our website, in our YouTube videos, and straight from Pinterest pins.